IFRS 9, simplified approach for trade receivables, policy, judgements and estimates and disclosures including credit risk

 Credit risk

 The Group’s credit risk in relation to customer receivables is influenced mainly by the individual characteristics of each customer.
 The Board has established a credit policy under which each new credit customer is analysed individually for creditworthiness and subject to credit verification procedures.
-Receivable balances are monitored on an ongoing basis and provision is made for estimated irrecoverable amounts using forward-looking estimates.
-The concentration of credit risk is limited due to the online customer base being large and diverse.
-At January 2022 there were 2.84m active customers (2021: 2.72m) with an average balance of £477 (2021: £449).
-The Group’s outstanding receivables balances and impairment losses are detailed in Note 13.
+Receivable balances are monitored on an ongoing basis and provision is made for estimated irrecoverable amounts using forward looking estimates.
+The concentration of credit risk is limited due to the Online customer base being large and diverse.
+As at January 2024, there were 2.94m active customers (2023: 2.87m) with an average balance of £503 (2023: £508).
+The Group’s outstanding receivables balances and impairment losses are detailed in Note 14.
 The performance of our credit risk policies and the risk of the debtor book are monitored weekly by management.
 Any trends and deviations from expectations are investigated.
 Senior management review is carried out monthly.

-Customer receivables with a value of £17.1m (2021: £33.2m) were on a Reduced Payment Indicator (RPI) plan or COVID related Emergency Support Plan (ESP).
-An allowance for Expected Credit Losses (ECLs) of £11.7m (2021: £22.5m) has been made against these balances.
+Customer receivables with a value of £12.1m (2023: £17.6m) were on a Reduced Payment Indicator (RPI) plan.
+An allowance for Expected Credit Losses (ECLs) of £8.7m (2023: £12.3m) has been made against these balances.
 Customers are typically on RPI plans for a period of 12 months during which no interest is charged and repayment rates are reduced.
-Customers may take one or two three-month ESP plans, during which they typically make a £1 payment a month.
-On completion of the RPI or ESP plan the customer would be treated as higher risk than the arrears stage and customer indebtedness would otherwise suggest.
+On completion of the RPI plan the customer would be returned to normal scoring, which considers multivariate factors, including indebtedness and repayment history, in the assessment of their expected risk levels.
 Any modification gain or loss recognised is immaterial to the financial statements.

 The Group uses Experian Delphi for Customer Management which provides a suite of characteristics and scores to monitor the credit behaviour of new and existing customers.
 The principal score for making risk decisions around credit limit changes, and monitoring the risk of associated sales, is the Account and Arrears Management (“AAM”) score.
 The principal measure to assess a customer’s ability to afford repayments, and our allowance for expected credit losses under IFRS 9, is the Consumer Indebtedness Index (“CII”).
 The CII is a score within the range of 1 to 99.
 A lower CII score is representative of a lower level of risk associated with the debt (i.e. a lower CII score indicates the customer has a greater ability to afford repayments).